Content Security Policy

 Testing Your Changes Locally

-To check that your changes are working locally, you can temporarily enforce the header by adding the following theme/web/index.html at the top of the <head> tag:
+To check that your changes are working locally, you can add a custom Content-Security-Policy header in your configuration.

 After redeploying your app locally, it should function as normal.
 If your app does not load or if there are errors, check that you have completed all steps listed above.